 See the finishes up close

-Example of the Burnished Bronze Finish of a Cosanti Windbell: The unassembled bronze-cast bells and their bronze-cast components are steel-brush-buffed with a high RPM wire-wheel, in order to achieve a lustrous burnished finish.
-While still unassembled, burnished bells and components are initially heated in an oven, then subsequently flame-treated with a torch, in order to result in a varied surface mottling of metallic golden bronze highlights and iridescent shimmers of coloration.
+Unassembled bronze-cast bells and components are steel-brush-buffed with a high RPM wire-wheel in order to achieve a lustrous burnished finish.
+While still unassembled, burnished bells and components are initially heated in an oven, then flame-treated with a torch, resulting in a varied surface mottling of metallic golden bronze highlights and iridescent shimmers of coloration.
 The colors are typically not brilliant, but rather subtle, and may range from yellowish-greens to greenish-blues, and from magenta to purplish hues.
-Once the burnished bronze bells are assembled, an acrylic spray coating completes the finishing process, making the burnished bronze wind-bells resistant to oxidation.
+Once the burnished bronze windbells are assembled, an acrylic spray coating completes the finishing process, making them resistant to oxidation.
 When subjected to the outdoor elements, the burnished bronze finish will gradually dull and darken in time, somewhat like that of a tarnished penny.
-Due to the varied results, associated with the burnishing/heat-treating process, any burnished item ordered and thus received, will vary from the sample photo.
+Due to the varied results associated with the burnishing/heat-treating process, any burnished item ordered will vary from the sample photo.

 Example of the Patina Bronze Finish of a Cosanti Windbell: